 Key QA tasks involve:

-- Functional testing: Ensure all functions operate as expected
+- Functional testing: Confirm all features work as intended

 - Security testing: Detect vulnerabilities to safeguard user data and meet financial regulations.